hapax/hapax.github.io/assets/benford.md

 \approx 21 \text{ million}.
 $$

-The actual population is around $18$ million, so this estimate is indeed better!
+The actual population is around $18$ million, so the estimate made from more guesses is indeed better!

 <!--
 The Lyapunov condition holds for a sum of independent random